tock/tock/doc/courses/sosp/application.md

 2. What is a Grant?
 How do processes interact with grants?
 Hint: Think about memory exhaustion.

-## 3. Get a C application running on Hail
+## 3. Get a C application running on your board

 You'll find the outline of a C application in the directory `userland/examples/sosp`.

 Take a look at the code in `main.c`.
 So far, this application merely prints "Hello, World!"
 It could have accomplished that by making Tock system calls directly, but just like in other systems, a user library (in `userland/libtock/`) provides a more convenient interface for this and many other purposes.
-Let's look at the interface for console I/O.
+Let's look at the interface for console I/O:

 #### Console